-Most of the top companies that are home to the best IRA accounts are the same places where you would open up an online stock trading account.
+The best IRA accounts are all about great investing options and low fees.
+Luckily most of the top companies that are home to the same places where you would open up an online stock trading account.
 In a previous post, I ranked the best online brokers so I had a head start when it came to finding the best Roth IRA or best Traditional IRA accounts.

 These IRA accounts will aim to help you save for the long term and you’ll also get a nice break on your taxes.